 - a) spurs may be worn by all competitors - b) spurs must be identical on both sides, i.e., they must be a pair - c) spurs must be made of metal or hard plastic - d) a curved or straight shank must point directly back from the centre of the spur when on the rider's boot; rowels also must point directly back from the centre of the spur - e) the tip of the shank must not point up or point inwards.
 Swan neck spurs are permitted - f) the arms of the spur must be smooth - g) if rowels are used, they must be blunt/smooth and free to rotate.
-Daisy rowels are permitted - h) rowels must be in a vertical plane - i) rowels in a horizontal plane are not permitted - j) soft touch spurs with a rolling ball on either plane are permitted - k) pony riders, (regardless of age), may only wear spurs that are no longer than 4.0 cm.
-The length of the spur is measured from the boot to the tip of the spur

-NOTE: for FEI CDIP competitions, spurs no longer than 3.5cm are permitted

-- I) there is no maximum length of spurs for riders of horses - m) metal spurs with hard plastic knobs are permitted - n) dummy spurs with no shank are permitted - o) Impulse spurs are permitted - p) non-compliance or incorrect spurs will entail elimination
+Daisy rowels are permitted - h) rowels may be in a vertical or horizontal plane - i) soft touch spurs with a rolling ball on either plane are permitted - j) pony riders, (regardless of age), may only wear spurs that are no longer than 4.0 cm.
+The length of the spur is measured from the boot to the tip of the spur - NOTE: for FEI CDIP competitions, spurs no longer than 3.5cm are permitted - k) there is no maximum length of spurs for riders of horses - I) metal spurs with hard plastic knobs are permitted - m) dummy spurs with no shank are permitted - n) Impulse spurs are permitted - o) non-compliance or incorrect spurs will entail elimination